 Monitoring and Follow-up

 Teaching patients to check their blood sugar is important.
 They also learn how to use their health data to make good choices.
-Teams offer ongoing support to help patients manage their diabetes over time20.
+Teams offer ongoing support to help patients manage their diabetes over time.

 “Effective patient education and self-management support are essential for long-term diabetes control and the prevention of complications.”

-Benefit of DSME/S | Impact |
+Benefits of DSME/S | Impact |

 ---|---|

-Improves HbA1c | Up to 1% reduction in HbA1c in people with type 2 diabetes20 |
+Improves HbA1c | Up to 1% reduction in HbA1c in people with type 2 diabetes |

-Reduces diabetes complications | Delays the onset and/or advancement of diabetes-related complications20 |
+Reduces diabetes complications | Delays the onset and/or advancement of diabetes-related complications |

-Enhances quality of life | Improves lifestyle behaviors and overall quality of life20 |
+Enhances quality of life | Improves lifestyle behaviours and overall quality of life |

-Increases self-efficacy | Enhances self-management skills, empowerment, and healthy coping strategies20 |
+Increases self-efficacy | Enhances self-management skills, empowerment, and healthy coping strategies |

-Decreases distress and depression | Reduces the presence of diabetes-related distress and depression20 |
+Decreases distress and depression | Reduces the presence of diabetes-related distress and depression |

 Conclusion